-- Machine Learning (ML) exists since the appearance of the first computers in the 1950's, but it has recently gained considerable interest because of new applications such as
+- Machine Learning (ML) exists since the appearance of the first computers in the 1950's, but it has recently gained considerable interest because of new applications such as - Trend analysis in social networks - E-commerce (recommendation systems) - Robotics, autonomous vehicles - Natural language recognition and generation - Finance (stock market forecasting, credit scoring, fraud detection,...) - Bioinformatics - Nondestructive testing, fault diagnosis - Mechanical engineering: design and optimization using surrogate models, etc. - ML skills are in high demand by companies accross a wide range of areas.

-- Search engines

-- Social networks

-- E-commerce (recommendation systems)

-- Robotic perception, autonomous vehicles

-- Natural language recognition, etc.

-- ML skills are in high demand by IT companies.